 USAC administers the Lifeline program.
 USAC is responsible for educating stakeholders on program processes, systems, and rules and requirements as well as recertifying subscribers, determining consumer eligibility, and managing the Lifeline Support Center.

-Lifeline service providers are responsible for complying with all relevant program rules, including:
+Lifeline service providers are responsible for complying with program rules, including:

 - Registering for Representative IDs in the Representative Accountability Database (RAD) to perform applicable transactions,

 - Ensuring Lifeline eligible consumers have qualified through the National Verifier (NV),